karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

-- Live restart behavior — final-frame header presence
+- Live restart behavior — final frame policy
-  - On stop, emit a header-only frame after the full flush so the last update contains exactly one header line.
-This makes the restart behavior test’s final-frame assertion deterministic without changing normal UX (previous full frame is still rendered right before it).
+- Reverted the extra header-only frame at stop().
+The final frame remains the full table (header + rows + summary + hint).
+We continue to render a single header-only frame only at the restart bridge (“onCancelled('restart')”) so the next session reuses the same area without a flash.

 - Live restart behavior — fix (UI reuse header-only bridge)
   - Create one RunnerUI per overall run in service and pass it into each runSessionOnce; remove per-session stop/spacing so service stops the UI once at the end of the overall run.